djagerif/comfort2mqtt/DOCS.md

   - service: notify.persistent_notification
     metadata: {}
     data:
-      message: Home Assistant Add-on Refresh Requested
+      message: Home Assistant Add-on Refresh requested
       title: Comfort to MQTT Add-on
   - alias: Request a Refresh of all MQTT entities without a full Add-on reload
     service: mqtt.publish
     data:
+      topic: comfort2mqtt/alarm/refresh
       payload: 000F8EC8 <- Provide your unique KEY value here.
 "Refresh Key:" can be found on startup in the Add-on log file.
-      qos: '2'
+      qos: "2"
-      topic: comfort2mqtt/alarm/refresh
 mode: single
 ```
 ⚠️ **Note:** When Comfort to MQTT starts up it will print the KEY value to be used for Refresh function authentication.
 Incorrect key values will be ignored.